Dominican Americans: Language

 The Dominican American community is split between those that only know Spanish and little to no English, and those that are fully bilingual in both languages.
 Very few Dominican Americans speak English only and no Spanish, as preserving aspects of Dominican identity, including the Spanish language, is very important to Dominican Americans.
 About 51% of Dominican Americans are Spanish-dominant, 5% are English-dominant, and 44% are fully bilingual.
 Dominicans who only speak English fluently usually come from families that been in the United States for many generations.
 In many cities in the Northeast region, the Dominican dialect of Spanish is the most commonly heard.
 Spanish is spoken at home by 88% of Dominican American families, higher compared to 73% of the overall Latino community.

 Film, stage, and television

 Dominican actress Maria Montez in 1944.

 Maria Montez was dubbed "The Queen of Technicolor" for the numerous Hollywood adventure films that she starred in the 1940s.
-Zoe Saldana, the female lead of the 2009 film Avatar, is an actress born in New Jersey, but raised in the Dominican Republic, to a Dominican father and a half-Dominican, half-Puerto Rican mother.
+Zoe Saldaña, the female lead of the 2009 film Avatar, is an actress born in New Jersey, but raised in the Dominican Republic, to a Dominican father and a half-Dominican, half-Puerto Rican mother.
 Michelle Rodriguez, born of a Dominican mother and a Puerto Rican father, is known for her roles on the television series Lost and the films The Fast and the Furious, S.W.A.T. and Resident Evil.

 Judy Reyes, best known for her roles as Carla Espinosa on the medical comedy series Scrubs (2001–2009) and Zoila Diaz in the Lifetime comedy-drama series Devious Maids (2013–2016) are both actresses born in The Bronx, New York to Dominican immigrants.